gatling/gatling/src/sphinx/general/timings.rst

 Latency
 -------

-The latency is the elapsed time between the beginning of the request's sending and the start of the response's receiving:
+The latency is the elapsed time between the end of the request's sending and the beginning of the response's receiving:

 * The end of request's sending is the instant when the last bytes of the request have been sent over the wire by Gatling.
 * The beginning of the response's receiving is the instant when at least the response's HTTP status has been been received by Gatling.